Nmap, Penetration Testing

 In this article, you will learn how to capture network packet using Wireshark when an attacker is scanning target using NMAP port scanning method.
 Here you will notice that how Wireshark captured different network traffic packet for open and close ports.

-Note: The Below Practical is performed with the same IP address (192.168.1.102), which you will notice is common for our Windows and Linux Machine, you may differentiate them by their MAC addresses in this case.
+Note: We perform the Below Practical with the same IP address (192.168.1.102), which you will notice is common for our Windows and Linux Machine; you may differentiate them by their MAC addresses in this case.

 Let’s start!!!